 In the book, Hollender describes how our exposure to cleaning products that are mostly toxic, can lead us to health problems after prolonged exposure.
 You can also learn how to create your own non-toxic, natural cleaning solutions in your own home.

-Indoor toxins come from many sources including fire retardants in curtains, couches and mattresses, glues and formaldehyde in plywoods and finishes on your furniture.
+Indoor air pollution from toxins come from many sources including fire retardants in curtains, couches and mattresses, glues and formaldehyde in plywoods and finishes on your furniture.
 Read more about indoor pollutants like radon, pet dander, paints and more at TreeHugger.com.